14 Animals With Opposable Thumbs

 by George Lu is licensed under CC BY 2.0

-This physical modification makes it easier to hold and consume their main food, bamboo shoots and leaves.
+This physical modification makes it easier for them to hold and consume their main food, bamboo shoots and leaves.

 9. Brushtail Possum